67726e/git-flight-rules/README.md

 ```

 <a name="i-want-to-set-my-HEAD-to-track-the-default-remote-branch"></a>
-### I want to set my HEAD to track the default remote branch
+### Oh shit, I want to set my HEAD to track the default remote branch

 By checking your remote branches, you can see which remote branch your HEAD is tracking.
 In some cases, this is not the desired branch.